angulardart/site-angulardart/src/angular/guide/template-syntax.md

 Fortunately, Angular data binding is on alert for dangerous HTML.
 It [*sanitizes*](security#sanitization-and-security-contexts) the values before displaying them.
-It **will not** allow HTML with script tags to leak into the browser, neither with interpolation nor property binding.
+It **does not** allow HTML with script tags to leak into the browser, neither with interpolation nor property binding.

 <?code-excerpt "lib/app_component.html (property-binding-vs-interpolation-sanitization)"?>